jjacobsonn/cs3660/Jacbson_Jackson_PresentationScoring_Prep/README.md

 ## Recommended MQTT Broker Setup

-1. Install Mosquitto or another MQTT broker
-2. Enable WebSocket support (default port 9001)
+1. Enable WebSocket support (default port 9001)
-3. Configure CORS if needed for web browser access
+2. Configure CORS if needed for web browser access
-4. Set up appropriate security measures for production use
+3. Set up appropriate security measures for production use

-## Assets

-The project includes an `assets` directory containing:

-- **docs/**
-  - `Preliminary Design.png` - Visual representation of the initial system design
-  - `Project 1 User Requirements Document - Jackson Jacobson.pdf` - Detailed user requirements specification
-  - `Project 1 Tool Analysis - Jackson Jacobson.pdf` - Analysis of tools and technologies used in the project
-- **images/** - Directory containing project-related images

----

 For any questions or issues, please contact Jackson Jacobson.